JohnONeillGMIT/IrisProject2018/README.md

 #### Data Mining
 The data set is used demonstrating machine learning is what is described as "Supervised Learning".
 There is a clear relationship between the known input data available and the expected outputs.
 Assumptions..

 "That your data is Gaussian, that each variable is is shaped like a bell curve when plotted.
  That each attribute has the same variance, that values of each variable vary around the mean by the same amount on average."

-T

-It is apparent that this data set is commmonly used as sample data inputted to demonstrate "machine learning" and Predictive Data analyitics.

-An inital review of the data shows that the characteristics of the Iris-setosa are distinct in measurements from the Iris-versicolor and virginica.

-The analysis of the data and use of graphs gives useful insight to the characteristics of the 3 species of Iris.An inital review of the data shows that the characteristics of the Iris-setosa are distinct in measurements from the Iris-versicolor and virginica.

-References:Examples and tutorials on how to create histograms and Scatterplots.
-Based on researching the Data Set the scattergram type graphs are effective illustrations for the 3 different Species of Iris speciments.

 ### Learnings

 In the course of working through Python coding to interogate the data for trends in the data and through researching available functions , modules etc. that surfaced during that effort, it has become apparent there are numerous modules and Python "Add-ons" that make the Data Analysis effort much easier and User friendly for the beginner "Programmer".
 Inital attempts to calculate the Statistical measures were "clumsy"... lenghty code and messy looking data tables.It became quickly apparent to me that running a Histogram for all the data combined does not add significant value, only comparisons between the Species and their characterisics demonstartes the relationships and groupings of measures dependent on the variables.